-With nickel plated solid brass couplings that are virtually crushproof and robust genuine rubber o-rings guarding against leaks you can tell just by looking at either end of the Briggs and Stratton 50 foot Garden Hose that it’s built to last.
+With nickel-plated solid brass couplings that are virtually crushproof and robust genuine rubber o-rings guarding against leaks you can tell just by looking at either end of the Briggs and Stratton 50 foot Garden Hose that it’s built to last.
 This is a genuine heavy duty garden hose with a 100% rubber cover that retains its flexibility regardless of the weather and stands up to repeatedly being dragged through the yard and across the driveway and walkways.
 It will also accommodate hot water up to 200 degrees.
 Be sure to combine this with a cool garden hose nozzles from our list.
 For more useful products like this, check out our selection of the best pressure washer hoses.

 Accommodates water up to 200 degrees.